martinsumner/leveled/docs/ANTI_ENTROPY.md

 - The hashtrees are not externally exposed, and so cannot be used for externally managed replication (e.g. to another database).

-- The rebuilds of the hshtree still require the relatively expensive fold_objects operation, and so parallelisation of rebuilds may need to be controlled to prevent an impact on cluster performance.
+- The rebuilds of the hashtree still require the relatively expensive fold_objects operation, and so parallelisation of rebuilds may need to be controlled to prevent an impact on cluster performance.
 Measuring the impact is difficult in pre-production load tests due to the scheduled and infrequent nature of AAE rebuilds.

+- Improvements to hashtrees require significant devleopment and test for transition, due to the potential for hashtree changes to break many things (e.g. Solr integration, MDC), and also the difficulty in coordinating changes between different dependent systems that independently build state over long periods of time.

 ## Leveled and AAE

-Leveled is primarily designed to be a backend for Riak, and Riak has a number of anti-entropy mechanisms for comparing database state within and across clusters.
+Leveled is primarily designed to be a backend for Riak.
 As part of the ongoing community work to build improvements into a new pure open-source release of Riak, some features have been added directly to Leveled to explore some potential enhancements to anti-entropy.
 These features are concerned with:

 - Allowing for the database state within in a Leveled store or stores to be compared with an other store or stores which should share a portion of that state;